-I selected these particular questions because they trigger conversations related to the three main sections in the course—Foundational Narratives of Judaism, Authority and Obligation, and Community/Collectivity in the Jewish Tradition.
-In each of the three sections, I ask students to consdier the framing question to gain a personal perspective on the Jewish theme we will discuss.
-I also assign havruta groups of 2-3 students for the entire quarter so the theoretical idea of asking questions happens in practice during each class period.
+I selected these particular questions because they trigger conversations related to the three main sections in the course: foundational narratives of Judaism, authority and obligation, and community/collectivity in the Jewish tradition.
+In each of the three sections, I ask students to consider the framing question to gain a personal perspective on the Jewish theme we will discuss.
+I also assign havruta (discussion) groups of 2-3 students for the entire quarter so that the theoretical idea of asking questions also takes place in practice during each class period.

-1) More Relevant to Students– Many of the students in my courses, especially as I try to increase enrollment by making the course count for a variety of university requirements, do not register because of the topic or professor.
+1) More relevant to students – Many of the students in my courses, especially as I try to increase enrollment by making the course count for a variety of university requirements, do not register because of the topic or professor.
 This reality forced me to rethink my initial starting assumption that students are interested in “what is Judaism.”
-My first task as a professor is to frame a course that explains the relevance of the topic in a way that will appeal to those in the class because of the time of day and those with a long standing interest, and even background, in Judaism.
+My first task as a professor is to explain the relevance of the topic in a way that will appeal to both those who are in the class because of the time of day and those with a long-standing interest, and even background, in Judaism.
 Questions about personal narratives, power and responsibility create an open playing field that speaks to diverse students and, hopefully, offers the Jewish tradition as a relevant conversation partner.

-2) Better Learning Outcomes – Asking students to answer trigger questions in a personal way creates an active learning environment that sparks conversation among students and opens up class discussions.
-So far, I have found that posing big questions to undergraduates generates far broader participation than focusing first and foremost on the material found in reading in lectures.
-Breaking the ice with big questions that don’t have right or wrong answers has translated to far more class participation when we do discuss class material.
+2) Better learning outcomes – Asking students to answer key questions in a personal way creates an active learning environment that sparks conversation among students and opens up class discussions.
+So far, I have found that posing big questions to undergraduates generates much broader participation than focusing first and foremost on the material found in reading in lectures.
+And breaking the ice with big questions that don’t have right or wrong answers has translated to far more class participation when we do discuss course material.